ankaAR/bestiario5e/_creatures/skulllord.md

 ***Evasion.*** If the skull lord is subjected to an effect that allows it to make a Dexterity saving throw to take only half the damage, the skull lord instead takes no damage if it succeeds on the saving throw, and only half damage if it fails.

-***Spellcasting.*** The skull lord is a 13th-level spellcaster.
+***Lanzamiento de conjuros.*** The skull lord is a 13th-level spellcaster.
 Its spellcasting ability is Charisma.
 The skull lord knows the following sorcerer spells:
-* Cantrips (at will): chill touch, fire bolt, mage hand, poison spray, ray of frost, shocking grasp
+* Trucos (a voluntad): chill touch, fire bolt, mage hand, poison spray, ray of frost, shocking grasp
 * 1st level (4 slots): magic missile, expeditious retreat, thunderwave
 * 2nd level (3 slots): mirror image, scorching ray
 * 3rd level (3 slots): fear, haste